 If you’ve taught in a classroom, you know challenging student behaviour when you see it.
-It can be the downfall of any teacher, and it exhibits signs of despair from the learner.
+It can be the bane of any teacher and exhibits signs of despair from the learner.
 In any situation, we need to read challenging student behaviour as a cry for help.
-The child knows no other way, or has not mastered the skills needed to adapt satisfactorily to a challenging situation.
+What such behaviour is saying is the child knows no other way, or has not mastered the skills needed to adapt satisfactorily to a challenging situation.

 “They were all different, referred to as brilliant, disenchanted, disengaged, unmotivated, unchallenged, stubborn, creative … that “I hate school” line is probably one of the most text and searched statement by students, daily.”

 For many, some can even verbalize why they hate school in no uncertain terms.
 That said, kids can’t and shouldn’t try to find solutions on their own.
 Today’s teacher must be able to see the warning signs.